Information for family dispute resolution practitioners

 Certificates issued under section 60I of the Family Law Act serve the sole purpose of allowing people to file an application in court.
 Section 60I certificates can only be issued by people who have met the accreditation standards and remain accredited on the FDR Register.

-This department maintains the FDR Register.
+We maintain the FDR Register.
 The register contains details of those practitioners accredited under the accreditation standards.
-FDR practitioners can elect to have their practice details made public on the Family Relationships Online website.
+FDR practitioners can choose to have their practice details made public on the FDR Register.
 The fact sheet below outlines how information is collected for the FDR Register and how that information is used.